IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 Like this screen, assuming you are running the app on the same machine you are reading this very sentence with.
 Well you might have multiple monitors and you should be looking at that screen over there --> or even that other shifty looking monitor on the other side <--.
 You may even have to move windows around, but I can sense it.
 Your logs are nearby.
+- the most important logs for setup debugging are at the top near the ------------ Server Up - x.x.x.x:xxxx ------------ line
+- you will likely want to restart your app to get to logs that are relevant

 #Peer or ChainCode Logs
 Peer logs will detail peer to peer chatter, peer to chaincode communication, and API rest calls.